silkyskyj/CloDDce/README.md

 Main functions
 1. Dynamic Campaign
 2. Dynamic Quick Misson
+---

-1. In Dynamic Campaign, you can select and set the following items.
+1.In Dynamic Campaign, you can select and set the following items.
 Career
  - Army (Red/Blue)
  - Air Force